majguo/liberty-aad-oidc/README.md

 # Secure Liberty Application with Azure AD OpenID Connect

 ## Introduction
-This project provides a demo on how to secure your application which is running on WebSphere Liberty server by using Azure Active Directory OpenID Connect.
+This project provides a demo on how to secure your application which is running on WebSphere Liberty server by using Azure Active Directory OpenID Connect.</br>
 The`javaee-cafe` demo shows using Java EE thin wars with Docker repositories, layering, and caching.
 It uses Liberty server under Docker using the `websphere-liberty` image that is available from the online Docker Hub repository.
 The following is how you run the demo.

 ## Prerequisites